pabloprf/MITIM-fusion/docs/capabilities/optimization.rst

    import torch
    import numpy as np
+   from pathlib import Path
    from mitim_tools.opt_tools     import STRATEGYtools

 Select the location of the MITIM namelist (see :ref:`Understanding the MITIM namelist` to understand how to construct the namelist file) and the folder to work on:

 .. code-block:: python

-   folder    = 'MITIM-fusion/tests/scratch/mitim_tut/'
+   folder    = Path('MITIM-fusion/tests/scratch/mitim_tut')
-   namelist  = 'MITIM-fusion/templates/main.namelist.json'
+   namelist  = Path('MITIM-fusion/templates/main.namelist.json')

 Then create your custom optimization object as a child of the parent ``STRATEGYtools.opt_evaluator`` class.
 You only need to modify what operations need to occur inside the ``run()`` (where operations/simulations happen) and ``scalarized_objective()`` (to define what is the target to maximize) methods.